minterpy-project/minterpy/latest/_sources/index.rst.txt

 .. image:: /assets/Wordmark-color.png

-Minterpy is an open-source  Python package designed for constructing and manipulating multidimensional interpolating polynomials with the goal of lifting the curse of dimensionality from interpolation tasks.
+Minterpy is an open-source Python package designed for constructing and manipulating multivariate interpolating polynomials with the goal of lifting the curse of dimensionality from interpolation tasks.

 .. grid:: auto